Typical Day For Boarding & Daycare

 Baths are given when the owner asks and provides a pick-up time.
 Just think, for the price of daycare they get a bath too!
 We use Top Performance Pet Fresh.

 We do use kennels for feeding, medication and sleeping.
 Food tends to create a possessive nature in a group setting and we wish to eliminate this risk.
+Some like to snack throughout the night and day.
 It also allows us to monitor proper medication, nutritional intake, and allergies.

 What To Bring

 We would like to limit the amount of belongings brought for the stay.
-We provide bedding, dishes, and toys for our guests.
+We provide bedding and dishes for our guests.
 If your friend has some specific needs (Thunder shirts, sweaters, and other items like this) please discuss with us so we can help with the needs.

 We recommend that you bring their food if they have never boarded, changed food abruptly, or have a sensitive diet.
 We feed Diamond Natural Chicken and Rice.
 This is a high protein food for active friends.
 We supply the bowls.
 (Please do not bring anything glass.
 Our guests are barefooted)